jckkrr/Point2Point_graph/README.md

-# Point-to-point graph for football table data
+# Slope graph for football table data
-A script that takes a 'wide' table of a football season and returns a point-to-point line graph.
+A script that takes a 'wide' table of a football season and returns a quartet of slope graphs.
+Slope graphs are an effective of showing how various values have changed over time, or here, how various values change for a team at home and on the road.

 ![image](https://user-images.githubusercontent.com/69304112/130336648-ae7f8496-b39b-412b-8928-a4d54727c26a.png)